★★★★★ Google Reviews 24/7 Emergency · Office 6am-6pm Daily

 When you're in the middle of a plumbing emergency, you don't have time to research.
 Keep a trusted local plumber's number saved in your phone before you need it.
 When evaluating who to call, look for:

 BBC Rooter & Plumbing has served Northridge and the surrounding San Fernando Valley communities since 1970.
 Our license number is #720343.
-We provide honest assessments and upfront pricing, and we specialize in the issues most common to homes in our area — from sewer line problems to hydrojetting to full plumbing repair and replacement.
+We provide honest assessments and upfront pricing, and we specialize in the issues most common to homes in our area — from sewer line problems to hydrojetting to full sewer line repair and replacement.

 We serve Northridge, Granada Hills, Chatsworth, Porter Ranch, Reseda, Van Nuys, Encino, Tarzana, Sherman Oaks, Woodland Hills, and throughout the San Fernando Valley.